tanvi3018/tanvi3018/README.md

 **About Me**

 I'm a data analyst with a passion for extracting valuable insights from data.
-I'm currently working at Amazon as a Catalog Analyst Specialist, where I leverage my expertise in various data tools and techniques to drive informed decision-making.
+I have worked at Amazon as a Catalog Analyst Specialist, where I leveraged my expertise in various data tools and techniques to drive informed decision-making.

 **Technical Skills**